DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-09-02-reconfirming-a-deferred-offer-iteration-3.md

 But providers may need to change the status of the conditions from met to pending.

-So we send users to a welcome screen just like we do when the course or location is unavailable.
+So we now send users to a welcome screen to set the scene (like we do when the course or location is unavailable).

 {{ appFigure({
   image: {